 From the mainland JB’s Fish Camp is a bit more of a drive, as you must cross the causeway and then head a few miles (approximately 7 miles) down Route A1A.
 Because of that location, it’s away from the busy in-town areas.
 It is popular place with the locals, and a great place to take kids.
 They allow fishing from their dock, and this area is great for viewing dolphin and manatees.

-Boaters can pull up to the big docking area and head inside for some fresh seafood.
+Boaters can pull up to the big dock area from the Intracoastal backwaters and other patrons come to eat from the beaches which are just across the road.
 Fishermen can bring their catch and have it prepared for them… which many restaurants offer (Outriggers offers the same.)

 The view is best outside the restaurant, where you can walk on the dock, or rent a kayak and get out on the water yourself.
 This waterway will lead south to Mosquito Lagoon, or wind around and head north up the Indian River.
 The Atlantic Ocean is just across the road.